HaleTom/deeplearning.ai_notes/Structuring/notes/wk2.md

 Error analysis can tell whether or not it is worth the effort.

 Error Analysis:
-1. Get about 100 mislabeled Dev set examples
+1. Get about 100 mislabelled Dev set examples
 1. Manually count up how many are dogs

 Suppose 5 mislabelled images are dogs.
 This means that even if the dog problem were solved, it would only affect 5 out of 100 misclassifications.